LeszekBlazewski/SO2-automation/README.md

 # SO2-automation

-Bachlor thesis on Wrocław University of Science and Technology
+Bachlor's thesis on Wrocław University of Science and Technology

 ## Run